 - Can advise on logistics and approach so the budget spend is maximized

 Contracting a Production Company won’t be idea for all businesses.
 The expense and level of input may not be necessary for what you require.
 It’s also important to remember, production companies vary in size and offerings, some even focus on the smaller scale projects you’d usually hire a videographer for.

-It may even make sense for you to hire both.
-A freelance videographer for the small week-to-week work and a production company to handle the larger campaigns is an approach to consider.
+Depending on your business and marketing goals, it may even make sense for you to hire both.
+A freelance videographer for the small week-to-week work and a production company to handle the larger campaigns is a common approach worth considering.

-OPTIKA is an adaptive production company.
-We pride ourselves in our ability to scale our services depending on the client and project.
+OPTIKA is an adaptive production company and we pride ourselves in our ability to scale our services depending on the client and project.
 From small one-man-band shoots to large scale TVC productions (see some of our work) we can do it all.